Lustmord: Video games

 Around 1999, Lustmord was also involved with the video game Planescape: Torment—his work eventually went unused when the project changed direction.
 He provided music and sound design for a variety of other projects since, such as Far Cry Instincts, Underworld and NVIDIA demos, many of which include collaborations with Haslinger.
 He was also involved with the 2003 game Master of Orion.
 In 2015 he composed the soundtrack for Evolve with Jason Graves., and composed the soundtrack of the horror game Scorn together with Aethek.

 Films

-Lustmord composed the soundtrack for the 2017 film First Reformed and the 2020 film The Empty Man.
+Lustmord composed the soundtrack of the 2017 film First Reformed and the 2020 film The Empty Man.

-Lustmord had two songs used in the TV show Vikings: Valhalla seasons I & II; the songs are "Babel" and "Y Gair".
+Lustmord had two songs used in the TV show Vikings: Valhalla seasons one and two: “Babel” and “Y Gair.”

 Personal life

 In early 1990s, Williams relocated to California from London with his wife Tracey, who is a fabricator at Legacy Effects.
-He is an atheist and has noted that while his ominous music gives an impression to some people that he's "somehow dark and [he] live[s] in a castle or in a dungeon", and that he's "very serious about certain aspects of [his] work", he's "not that serious about [himself]".
+He is an atheist and has noted that while his ominous music gives an impression to some people that he's "somehow dark and [he] live[s] in a castle or in a dungeon", and that although he's "very serious about certain aspects of [his] work", he's "not that serious about [himself]".